-VRE currently provides approximately 20,000 rides a day.
+- VRE currently provides approximately 20,000 rides a day.
 Most of those utilizing the system are transit choice riders who would otherwise be driving on Northern Virginia's already congested roadways.
-VRE provides the equivalent of an additional lane on the I-95/I-395 and I-66 Corridors of Statewide Significance during peak periods, with less pollution, energy consumption and accident cost from highway operation.
+VRE provides the equivalent of an additional lane on the I-95/I-395 and I-66 Corridors of Statewide Significance during peak periods, with less pollution, energy consumption and accident cost from highway operation. - VRE's 2040 System Plan identified capital and operating requirements needed for the system; and the associated Financial Plan found a clear need for increased funding even without any expansion of service.
+While some elements of the 2040 Plan have been funded through Smart Scale and the Atlantic Gateway projects, additional funding for capital and operating remains a critical need to sustain the current level of service and meet future demand.